vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 208\.
 BrS, 2.2.42.
 209\.
 'Divisions' of the Supreme God as Vasudeva, Sankarṣapa, Pradyumna and Aniruddha.
 210, tanmatras here in the sense of the "higher evolutes."
-211. toyena jivän visasarja bhūmyām, MahānārUp., 1.4.
+211. toyena jivān visasarja bhūmyām, MahānārUp., 1.4.
 212\.
 BrS.
 2.3.16 (17).
 Translation: "A word descriptive of moving or unmoving beings, has not a secondary meaning [in referring to Brahman], because such a being's existence depends on Brahman's existence.""
 213\.
 BrS., 2.3.17 (18).
 Translation: "The atman is not born because there is no śruti to that effect, and because of its eternality, which is proved by the śrutis."